leodflag/TimesML/README.md

 Please download the file 'g20_new_c.csv'  first for the following simple example. https://github.com/leodflag/TimesML/tree/master/test_data

+Pay attention to the file path,'g20_new_c.csv' should belong to the same file level as the simple example program.

 ## Simple example
 ```js
 import TimeSeriesAnalysis.ProcessData as Data